LucyRothwell/Money-Psychology-Experiment/README.md

 **Overview**

-This programme allows a user to partake in an experiment evaluating how exposure to symbols of money change the way they behave.
+This programme allows the user to partake in an experiment evaluating how exposure to symbols of money change the way they behave.
 * The user clicks through screens which invite them to answer questions and complete tasks.
+* If the user is in the experiment group, they are exposed to symbols of money during the experiment.
+If they are in the control group, they are not.
-* At the end of the experiment, the participant's results are automatically appended to a single csv.
+* At the end of the experiment, the participant's results are automatically appended to a single results csv.
-* A detailed explanation of the experiment is in the "READ ME" file in "Money_experiment GIT".
+* A detailed explanation of the psychology experiment is in the "READ ME" file in "Money_experiment GIT".
 * Python back end with PyQT GUI

 **How to Run**